helloimlixin/laser/README.md

 - Use moderate dictionary sizes (K=256-512) for best performance
 - Increase patch_size to reduce number of tokens
 - Set ksvd_iterations=1 for faster training
-- Use normalize_atoms=True for stability
+- Dictionary atoms are always normalized for stability

 ### K-SVD Test Coverage